Shahriyar Ghazanfari Holagh

 Why did you choose to complete your graduate studies in your program at the University of Guelph?

-There are several reasons for my choice: first, the program and research topic that I was engaged were attractive.
-Our lab is well-equipped, and I knew it would provide numerous learning opportunities.
-Secondly, the University of Guelph is renowned, with high rankings and an attractive campus; you have access to what a student may need, I love its campus.
+There were several reasons for my choice: first, the program and research topic that I was engaged were attractive.
+Our lab was well-equipped, and I knew it would provide numerous learning opportunities.
+Secondly, the University of Guelph is renowned, with high rankings and an attractive campus; you have access to what a student may need, I loved its campus.
 Lastly, the city of Guelph is delightful and serene, known for its friendly and welcoming residents and safety.

 Tell us about how you got here...